CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 > **Chocolate:** Chocolate is the backbone of the recipe.
 Use premium chocolate, and try to find disks, not chips.
 I've been using [Ghirardelli Premium Baking Semi-Sweet Chocolate Chips](https://www.target.com/p/ghirardelli-semi-sweet-chocolate-premium-baking-chips-12oz/-/A-13349383) and [Ghirardelli Premium Baking 60% Cacao Bittersweet Chocolate Chips](https://www.target.com/p/ghirardelli-60-cacao-bittersweet-chocolate-premium-baking-chips-10oz/-/A-13349385) and have been very satisfied.
 They are easy to find at Target, Publix, etc.
 {: .prompt-info }

+> **Baking Soda:** This raises the pH of the dough, weakening the gluten and allowing the cookies to spread and get those perfect crispy edges.
+It also enhances the Maillard reaction resulting in subtle nutty and caramelized flavors.
+You can substitute baking _powder_ instead, but you need to use 2-3 times as much.
+If you want to play with how fluffy/cakey/flat/thick/chewy/crispy your final cookies are, this is the ingredient to adjust.
+{: .prompt-info }

 ### **Instructions**